Hello!

 Dino

-For five years we’ve been working towards sending brain cancer, the #1 cancer killer of young people, the way of the dinosaurs.
+For over 12 years we’ve been working towards sending brain cancer, the #1 cancer killer of young people, the way of the dinosaurs.

 Currently, brain cancer kills more children than any other disease.
 Only five per cent survive high grade tumours and survival rates have barely changed in the last 30 years.